Macquarie Park

 Macquarie Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Macquarie Park has a high level of cultural diversity, with 64.9% of its population speaking a language other than English at home and 68.9% born overseas.
-Christianity is the predominant religion in Macquarie Park, accounting for 29.6% of people.
-Hinduism is notably overrepresented compared to Greater Sydney's average, comprising 10.7% of Macquarie Park's population.
+Macquarie Park has a population where 64.9% speak languages other than English at home, with 68.9% born overseas.
+Christianity is the predominant religion, accounting for 29.6%.
+Hinduism is significantly higher at 10.7%, compared to Greater Sydney's average of 5.2%.

 Frequently Asked Questions - Diversity